Body Perception Laboratory

 In the body perception lab we have facilities and equipment to study the multisensory mechanisms of self-perception.
 This includes equipment to manipulate visual bodily signals (such as rubber hands and virtual hands) as well as multisensory signals (such as tactors and LEDs).
 Furthermore, we have equipment to record bodily actions (such as a data-glove, body motion trackers and touch screens).

-- Virtual reality head-set (Oculus Rift)
+- Virtual reality head-set (Oculus Rift and Vive)

 - Motion tracking setup (Polhemus Fastrak)

 - Two large touch screens (NEC)